platformsh/platformsh-docs/docs/src/create-apps/app-reference.md

 On all containers other than PHP, the value for `start` should be treated as required.

-On PHP containers, it's optional and defaults to starting PHP-FPM (`/usr/sbin/php-fpm7.0` on PHP7 and `/usr/sbin/php5-fpm` on PHP5).
+On PHP containers, it's optional and defaults to starting PHP-FPM with `/usr/bin/start-php-app`.
 It can also be set explicitly on a PHP container in order to run a dedicated process, such as [React PHP](https://github.com/platformsh-examples/platformsh-example-reactphp) or [Amp](https://github.com/platformsh-examples/platformsh-example-amphp).